leechee/MNIST-CNN-CUDA/README.md

 ### Results
 ![[loss]](assets/loss.png)

-This graph demonstrates the training loss with respect to the epochs.
+This graph demonstrates the training loss with respect to 10 epochs.
+The training accuracy is 77.9%, and the testing accuracy is 77.9% as well.
-I ran the model with 5 epochs.
-The training and testing accuracy are both 99% (rounded down).

 ![[matrix]](assets/matrix.png)

 This is the confusion matrix for the model's results.
-Here we can visualize the 99% testing accuracy.
+Here we can visualize the 77.9% testing accuracy.